CodeWithDennis/filament-simple-alert/README.md

 ### Icon

-If you would like to use an icon, you can use the `icon` method.
+By default, simple alerts come with an icon.
+For example, the `->danger()` method includes a `heroicon-s-x-circle` icon.
+If you want to use a different icon, you can use the icon method.

 ```php
 use CodeWithDennis\SimpleAlert\Components\Infolists\SimpleAlert;